 • Solar systems

-Water member companies mark the main lines in easements and right-of-ways and in most cases, lines to a water meter or curb valve, whichever is closest to the main line.
-However, they may not mark the water lines to and from a meter or curb valve to a home or building.
-Sewer member companies mark the main lines but may not mark any portion of a lateral service to a home or building.
-Check with your local water or sewer provider to determine their marking standards.
+Water member companies mark the main lines in easements and the public right-of-way , service lines from the main lines to a water meter or curb valve, whichever is closest to the main line.
+However, they are not required to mark the water lines from a meter or curb valve to a home or building.
+Sewer member companies mark the main lines and some mark the sewer lateral line within the easement or public right–of-way but are not required to mark any portion of a lateral service to a home or building.

-Electric member companies usually mark the lines to the meter at residential properties, but not those running to swimming pool pumps and heaters, irrigation systems or other buildings on the property.
-Commercial property owners should check with their electric company to determine if any or all of the electric lines will be marked by the electric company.
+Electric member companies mark the lines to the meter at residential properties, but not those running to swimming pool pumps and heaters, irrigation systems or other buildings on the property.
+Non-residential property owners should check with their electric company to determine if any or all of the electric lines will be marked by the electric company.

 Private lines will be part of almost every job.
-Take time to survey the job site for signs of private lines:
+Take time to survey the jobsite for signs of private lines:

 • Is there a propane storage tank on the property?